mattmilburn/strapi-plugin-preview-button/README.md

 };
 ```

 In this example, our pages and posts will be routed differently in our frontend app.
-To help with this, each content type may include a `query` string object for the draft URL and a `basePath` for the published URL.
+To help with this, props like `basePath` and `query` may be configured for variations between `draft` and `published` URLs.

 ```js
 module.exports = {